-The Expedition Everest is great and challenging way to the zenith of the Everest which is full of physical and mental challenges.
-The satisfaction of being able to climb through such trepidation, is unparalleled.
-Offering breathtaking views, adventure, challenges and a once-in-a-lifetime experience, Everest Expedition is Himalayan paradise.
+The Expedition Everest is a great and challenging way to the zenith of Everest which is full of physical and mental challenges.
+The satisfaction of being able to climb through such trepidation is unparalleled.
+Offering breathtaking views, adventure, challenges, and a once-in-a-lifetime experience, Everest Expedition is a Himalayan paradise.

 Himalayantrekking.com will take you through a great journey in the Himalayas and guide you at every step.
 Safety and proper guidance is our main priority.

 Our professional team of Himalayan Climbers (Sherpa) will be there for 24 hours to provide the proper guidance and assistance.
-Through the proper guidance, you will be submitting the Everest in successful way.
-And Here all the things, you will get in reasonable price.
+Through the proper guidance, you will be submitting Everest in a successful way.
+And Here all the things, you will get at a reasonable price.

 Join us for an exhilarating experience in the Himalayas, with world-class service at a very reasonable price.

 Safety and proper guidance is our main priority, so we will be spending several nights at the base camp to let climbers properly acclimatize before moving up to the higher camps.
-On reaching at base camp, Our guide will provide with refreshments and
+On reaching base camp, Our guide will provide with refreshments and climbing training for ultimately climbing Mount Everest,

-For proper acclimatization in the high altitude, we will climb the Khumbu ice fall several times as part our acclimatization trek to Camp 2 and Camp 3.
-Our team of Himalayan climbers Sherpas will ensure that all the high camps are well equipped with tents, food and oxygen for the push to the summit.
+For proper acclimatization in the high altitude, we will climb the Khumbu icefall several times as part of our acclimatization trek to Camp 2 and Camp 3.
+Our team of Himalayan climbers Sherpas will ensure that all the high camps are well equipped with tents, food, and oxygen for the push to the summit.
 Before our push to the summit, we will return to base camp for rest and recovery.
 After we receive confirmation of a favorable weather forecast, we will head up to ABC(Avalanche Base camp).

+Leave it to the Sherpas for climbing Mount Everest and other high peaks!
 Climbers will be supported by our climbing Sherpas throughout the expedition.
-Our climbing Sherpas have widespread knowledge of wilderness medical training and have the capacity to deal with the general medical issues.
+Our climbing Sherpas have widespread knowledge of wilderness medical training and have the capacity to deal with general medical issues.
 We have oxygen and complete medical kits as well as a Gamow bag.

 Guides will recommend to the climbers to carry personal micro first-aid kits with them.
 Trekkers must use the latest TOP OUT mask and oxygen regulator along with 4-liter Poisk oxygen bottles.
+There are several tips for the Base Camp Trek as well that may be useful for this expedition.
 Two-way radios and satellite phones are always at hand for communication.
 Our movements depend upon good weather to ensure the safety of all our climbers and supporting team.
 Thus, we have a professional and reliable weather forecast service for the whole duration of the expedition.
 There will be regular info and updates on weather throughout the journey to Everest and back.

 Sitting between Everest and Lhotse at 26,300 feet, it serves as the base for the summit attempt.
 Climbers don’t spend long here since the weather is always temporary and the altitude destructive.
 Once there, they eat and rest and then go to the summit.